Toyota Prius review - MPG, CO2 and running costs

 If you're intent on maximising your fuel economy, the Plug-in can be upgraded with a solar roof panel that can keep the battery topped up.
 However, it's only available on Business Plus models, and you lose valuable safety kit such as the head-up display, blind-spot monitoring and rear cross-traffic alert.

 Regular use around town, on a full charge, should yield 100mpg quite easily, however.
 A bigger problem could be the latest VED rules, which see the Plug-in charged the same road tax as the regular Prius, eliminating some of the long-term ownership appeal of the plug-in model.
+The plug-in hybrid Prius is also more expensive to buy in the first place, so you’ll need to regularly plug it in to claw back some of that extra initial outlay.

 In this review